By Ross Rader, Co-Developer of TabMark

 Key Features:

-- Offline reading on mobile apps
+- Browser extensions and mobile apps

-- Speed reading mode
+- Offline reading support

 Migration Experience: